watusi/jquery-mobile-iscrollview/README.md

 You will need to know, in advance, the height of any headers and/or footers.

+You will probably want to maintain a small (perhaps 2 pixel, for example) offset from the header/footer to match the offset from the edge of the page.
+So, add this offset to the height of the header/footer.

 Multiple Scrolling Areas
 ------------------------
 If you wish to have multiple scrolling areas, please note the following: